systematic-magic/vendors/front_matter.rst

 If you see that author name does not comply to these standards, please contact corresponding author and ask to provide author name in correct format.

 3.4.
+Author titles and degrees (Dr, Prof, MD, PhD etc) are not allowed.

+3.5.
 Format of author names must be as follows:

 +---------------------------+-------------------------------------+
 | Characteristics           | Value                               |